Champrin/Pedometer/README.md

 # -Pedometer

     It is a plugin of pocketmine-mp - Pedometer.
     It can record player step.I set a block is one step.

 # Therefore

     I need stars,thank you!

+# Developer --- CaiBin